csivitu/ctf-challenges/crypto/The Climb/README.md

 ## Exploit

-You just need to write a program to reverse the Hill Cipher, key element being inverting the ciphertext matrix.
+You just need to write a program to reverse the Hill Cipher, key point to be noted being inverting the ciphertext matrix.

 Solution program:
 - [The Climb solution](./theclimbsol.java)